aannegowda/DevZone/README.md

 1. Make sure MongoDB is running on your system.
 2. Clone this repository
 3. Open command line in the cloned folder,
-4. To install dependencies, run npm install
+4. To install dependencies, run

+    npm install

-5. To run the application, run npm start
+5. To run the application, run

-6. Open localhost:3000 in the browser
+    npm dev